AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

     Use case ends.

 * 3a.
-The given index is invalid.
+FINDvisor detects an error in the given data for editing a person.
     * 3a1.
 FINDvisor shows an error message.

-    Use case resumes at step 2.

-* 3b.
-No fields are given.
-  * 3b1.
-FINDvisor shows an error message.

-    Use case resumes at step 2.

-* 3c.
-Fields do not comply with stated formats and constraints.
-  * 3c1.
-FINDvisor shows an error message.

-    Use case resumes at step 2.
+      Use case resumes from step 3.

-**Use case: Delete a person**
+#### Use case: Delete a person

 **MSS**